joonauutela/digit-codeclub/employee-application/README.md

 - Fix backend application to return contact information as JSON data for specific employee id.
 - Fetch contact information data from the backend API in the frontend application.
 Display fetched data in the UI.
-- Add unit tests for new feature and check that all the tests pass.

 ## Local development